 - IWD Part 2 – Moderated Panel Discussion and Closing Remarks

-The questions that were posted to the Chat were passed along to the panelists and kindly made available online by WIA Canada here.
+The questions that were posted to the chat were passed along to the panellists and kindly made available online by WIA Canada here.

 We invite you to hear these inspiring role models, and to continue celebrate and support women’s achievements!